ringcentral/integration-blog/_posts/2019-05-24-use-react-hooks-with-storage-as-global-state-management.md

 ![react hooks with storage](https://cdn-images-1.medium.com/max/800/1*b9_KoH-ShP-JQROsrQANjw.png)

 React Hooks give us a new way to manage state in React.
 But how to manage global state as redux and how to persist state?
-This article will show how to use hook for global state management with storage.
+This article will show how to use hooks for global state management with storage.

 Reference the following GitHub repos for additional code: